lowRISC/qemu/docs/opentitan/spi_device.md

 ### Creating QEMU SPI Device CharDev

-The most common/useful CharDev for SPI device is to use a TCP communication stream, which can be instanciated this way from the command line:
+The most common/useful CharDev for SPI device is to use a TCP communication stream, which can be instantiated this way from the command line:

 ````
 -chardev socket,id=spidev,host=localhost,port=8004,server=on,wait=off